 Rachelle Lyndaker Schlabach serves as Director of the Mennonite Central Committee U.S. Washington Office.
 She leads workshops, writes and speaks on U.S. policy toward the Middle East and meets regularly with congressional offices and Administration officials to convey MCC’s perspective on public policy.
 She also speaks to groups about the intersection of faith and politics from an Anabaptist perspective.
 Rachelle worked at the MCC U.S. Washington Office from 1998-2003, before returning as director in 2007.
 She holds a Master of Divinity degree from Eastern Mennonite Seminary and is a graduate of Goshen College.

-Tammy Alexander is the Senior Legislative Associate for Domestic Affairs at the Mennonite Central Committee U.S. Washington Office, focusing on immigration, the environment and human trafficking.
+Tammy Alexander is the Senior Legislative Associate for Domestic Affairs at the Mennonite Central Committee U.S. Washington Office, focusing on immigration and the environment.
 Tammy speaks and writes on U.S. policy related to these issues and meets with congressional offices and Administration officials to convey MCC’s perspective on public policy.
 She has co-chaired the Interfaith Immigration Coalition since 2011.
 Prior to joining MCC in 2007, Tammy worked as a propulsion engineer on the space shuttle program from 1996-2004.
 She holds a Master of Arts in International Development from American University and engineering degrees from Purdue University and the University of Tennessee Space Institute.

 Charles Obiorah Kwuelum serves as Legislative Associate for the Mennonite Central Committee U.S. Washington Office.
 He leads workshops, writes and speaks on U.S. policy toward Africa, Food Security and Food Justice, Global HIV/AIDS, and meets regularly with congressional offices and Administration officials to convey MCC’s perspective on public policy.
 Before joining the Washington Office in January 2015, Charles was a Fellow at Search for Common Ground DC and a Graduate Intern coalition builder at the Africa Faith & Justice Network, also in Washington, DC.
 He holds a Master’s in International Affairs & Diplomacy (ABU Zaria, Nigeria) and a Master’s in Conflict Transformation and Peacebuilding from Eastern Mennonite University’s Center for Justice & Peacebuilding in Harrisonburg, VA.
 He also holds a Bachelor’s in Philosophy and Theology from Pontifical Urbaniana University in Rome, Italy.